 - Mobile app is not yet well developed and difficult to use

-- Deadlines feature does little yet – tasks don’t automatically appear on your list
+- Deadlines feature doesn’t do much yet – tasks don’t automatically appear on your list

 - No support for attachments and location-based reminders